likevintw/vincent77/README.md

 ## Todo
-remind user to run python with root authorization, sudo
+remind user to run python with root authorization, sudo, ok

+test on arm linux:
+test_get_data_by_uri